-What is Free Trade?
+What is Free Trade ?

 For the last twenty years, “free” trade — an ideology that focuses on maximizing trade, minimizing regulations, and strengthening protections for investors — has wreaked havoc on people and the planet.
 Learn more about impacts of recent “free” trade agreements.

-The Impact Of Free Trade Policy In Washington State
+How Free Trade Policy Impact Washington State?

 Manufacturing Jobs Lost in Washington State